What is Local Host (Principles and Usecases included)

 Here are some of the key uses of Local Host:

-- Program or Web Application Test: One of the most common uses of localhost is to test programs or web applications.
-Just like an artist might first sketch a rough draft before making a final drawing, a developer might first test their website or app on their own computer (i.e., on localhost) before publishing it on the internet.
+- Website or Web Application Test: One of the most common uses of localhost is to test websites or web applications.
+A developer might first test their website or app on their own computer (i.e., on localhost) before publishing it on the internet.
 This way, they can identify and fix any issues or bugs before the website or app is accessible to others.

 How to create a Local Host IP and Port?